sdp-prover/sdp-prover.github.io/index.md

 # Introduction

 *SDP* is a theorem disprover for separation logic entailments.
-In essence, it can disprove an entailment F |- G by proving that the corresponding non-entailment F |/- G is satisfable, i.e., there exists a witness-model for this non-entailment. *SDP* is equipped with a proof system for non-entailment, which contains various inference rules reasoning with the existence of the witness-model.
+It can disprove an entailment F |- G by proving that the corresponding non-entailment F |/- G is satisfable, i.e., there exists a witness-model for this non-entailment.
+For this purpose, *SDP* is equipped with a proof system for non-entailment, which contains various inference rules designed to prove the existence of the witness-model.

 # Why needs to disprove entailments?

-During the verification of a program, a verifier often needs to handle verification conditions which appear in the form of entailments.
-However, proving separation logic entailments is known to be undecidable and most of the existing techniques mainly focus on proving that an entailment is *valid*.
+During the verification of a program, a verifier often needs to handle verification conditions appearing in the form of entailments.
+However, proving separation logic entailments is known to be undecidable and most of the existing techniques mainly focus on proving valid entailment.
 Such proof is needed to confirm that a program satisfies its specification.

 However, these techniques often return an answer *unknown* when they cannot prove an entailment.
 In this case, it is desired to examine further if this *unknown* answer means the entailment is *invalid*.
-This is important for the verifier to conclude whether the corresponding program violates its specifications, i.e., there is a bug in the implementation of the program.
-Also, when an entailment can be concluded invalid, its counter-model can be used to generate failed test cases.
-These test cases enable programmers to understand and to fix the bugs in the program more effectively.
+This is important for the verifier to conclude whether a program violates its specifications, i.e., there is a bug in the implementation of the program.
+Also, when an entailment can be concluded invalid, its counter-model can be used to generate failed test cases, which enable programmers to understand and to fix the bug more effectively.

 # How good SDP is?